 The EEPROM page erase operation can be executed when the mode selection bit, MODE, is set high.
 The EEPROM is capable of a 16-byte page erase.
-The internal page buffer will be cleared by hardware after power on reset.
+The internal page buffer will be cleared by hardware after power-on reset.
 When the EEPROM erase enable control bit, namely EREN, is changed from "1" to "0", the internal page buffer will also be cleared.
 Note that when the EREN bit is changed from "0" to "1", the internal page buffer will not be cleared.
-The EEPROM address lower 4 bits are internally incremented by one following the reception of each dummy data byte in the page erase mode.
-The EEPROM address higher 3 bits used to specify the desired page location will not be incremented.
-When the EEPROM address, internally generated, reaches the page boundary, namely 0FH, the EEPROM address will stop at 0FH.
+The EEPROM address higher 6 bits are used to specify the desired page location while the lower 4 bits are used to point to the actual address.
+In the page erase operation mode the lower 4-bit address value will automatically be incremented by one after each dummy data byte is written into the EED register.
+However, the higher 6-bit address value will not be incremented by hardware.
+When the EEPROM address lower 4-bit value which is internally incremented by one in the page mode reaches the page boundary, namely 0FH, the EEPROM address lower 4-bit value will stop at 0FH.
 The EEPROM address will not "roll over".

-For page erase operations the start address of the desired EEPROM page should first be placed in the EEA registers and the dummy data to be written is placed in the EED registers.
+For page erase operations the start address of the desired EEPROM page should first be placed in the EEAH and EEAL registers and the dummy data to be written is placed in the EED register.
 The maximum data length for a page is 16 bytes.
 Note that the write operation to the EED register is used to tag address, it must be implemented to determine which addresses to be erased.
 When the page dummy data is completely written then the EREN bit in the EEC register should first be set high to enable erase operations and the ER bit must be immediately set high to initiate the EEPROM erase process.
-These two instructions must be executed in two consecutive instruction cycles.
+These two instructions must be executed in two consecutive instruction cycles to activate an erase operation successfully.
 The global interrupt enable bit EMI should also first be cleared before implementing an erase operation and then set again after a valid erase activation procedure has completed.